colah/colah-essays/HaskSymb.md

 ListPat [Commutative] [Free "a", Const 1, Free "b", Wild]
 ```

-We will implement the pattern matcher as a function on integers, with each integer represetning a level of fixity.
+We will implement the pattern matcher as a function on integers, with each integer representing a level of fixity.

 The bottom, zero, level just strips whitespace.